The Leica M11 Mirrorless Camera Review

 9MomentScore

 The Leica M11 camera ushers in the next generation of digital imaging customers for Leica.
 The M-series of rangefinders offers a clear window to the world with access to a massive suite of lenses in a compact form factor that stays true to a proven user experience.
-So, a significant jump in resolution and a departure from iconic design elements'll raise a few eyebrows.
+So, a significant jump in resolution and a departure from iconic design elements will raise a few eyebrows.
 As a working photographer and owner of the Leica M6, I've always been curious about how the shooting experience of a digital M could elevate my workflow.
 Being a long-time Fujifilm user and experiencing some hiccups with a particular camera in my kit — the M11 seemed like an interesting, albeit extravagant, opportunity to find out if this camera is entirely worth it.

 The M11 is a brand new, full-frame sensor that can capture images up to 60 megapixels.
 We're seeing a large camera brand employing creative technology to allow the sensor to change dynamic resolution without cropping your photo for the first time.
 You're able to shoot at 36 or 18 megapixels and, in theory, offer better buffer space, dynamic range, and low light performance when needed.
 The sensor employs back-side illumination and a super-thin, dual UV/Infrared layer, which collectively translates to better image fidelity despite the resolution jump.